 Throwing chaos aside, Trump aims for caution on big trip

-President Donald Trump listens to a guide as they visit the Paulina Chapel inside the Apostolic Palace during his visit at the Vatican, including the Sistine Chapel, following his private audience with Pope Francis, Wednesday, May 24, 2017.
-BRUSSELS -- In his first big tour on the world stage, President Donald Trump is choosing caution over his usual brand of chaos.
+In his first big tour on the world stage, President Donald Trump is choosing caution over his usual brand of chaos.
+The early morning Twitter rants that so often rattle Washington have disappeared as Trump travels through the Middle East and Europe.

 Discussions